Parameters, Credentials, Outputs, and Images in Porter

 Credentials

 Credentials are defined in the porter.yaml with a YAML block of one more credential definitions.
-You can declare that a credential should be placed in a path within the invocation image or into an environment variable.
+You can declare that a credential should be placed in a path within the bundle image or into an environment variable.

 To declare a file injection: